 Seek healthy social relationships.
 Maintaining, or cultivating, healthy relationships and a social network of people (in real time, not online) that support you and can help you reach your highest potential.
 Cutting out people from your life who make you feel bad about yourself, or who constantly drag you down with their problems, is key do developing healthy relationships.
 The health risks for people who do not have offline social networks (especially older, single men) increase dramatically, meaning that you are more likely to suffer from mental and physical ailments like clinical depression and cardiovascular disease.
 Nowadays, offline social relationships are easier to cultivate through online resources like https://www.meetup.com/, which serves as a portal for groups that engage in a wide variety of activities.
 Don’t see anything you like?
 Start your own meetup group.

 Want more tips like these?
-Sign up for the Green and Prosperous mailing list for more tips and first access to free reports and information about forthcoming publications.
-(You can use the link below to sign up.)
+Sign up for the Green and Prosperous mailing list for access to our free resource library of tips and tools for healthy living (You can use the link below to sign up).